khaiyichin/collective_perception/README.md

 <img src="dynamic_sim_graphic.png" alt="Dynamic simulated experiment visualized" width="450"/>

+### Benchmark algorithms
+In addition to our collective perception algorithm, benchmark algorithms are also provided in this repository to provide performance comparison.
+They are simulated in a similar fashion to the dynamic topology simulator.
+See the [benchmark algorithm documentation](docs/benchmark_algo_explained.md) for more information.

 ## Requirements
 ### Local build
 - Python 3.8+ and `pip`
 - CMake 3.15+
 - [ARGoS](https://github.com/ilpincy/argos3.git)
 - [Buzz](https://github.com/NESTLab/Buzz)
-- [ARGoS-KheperaIV plugin](https://github.com/NESTLab/argos3-kheperaiv) - *in this repository Khepera IVs are used, but with some modification to the experiment files you could potentially use other robot types*
+- [ARGoS-KheperaIV plugin](https://github.com/ilpincy/argos3-kheperaiv) - *in this repository Khepera IVs are used, but with some modification to the experiment files you could potentially use other robot types*
 - [Protobuf v21.1+ (`proto3`)](https://github.com/protocolbuffers/protobuf.git) - *source build recommended, although the `apt` package version may work as well*
 - [GraphTool v2.45+](https://graph-tool.skewed.de/) - *can be installed using the `apt` package manager*